Brooks Orpik

-Richard Brooks Orpik (born September 26, 1980) is an American former professional ice hockey defenseman who played for the Pittsburgh Penguins and the Washington Capitals of the National Hockey League (NHL).
+Richard Brooks Orpik (born September 26, 1980) is an American former professional ice hockey player.
+A defenseman, he played for the Pittsburgh Penguins and the Washington Capitals of the National Hockey League (NHL).
 A stay-at-home defenseman and locker room leader, Orpik is a two-time Stanley Cup champion, winning with the Penguins in 2009 and with the Capitals in 2018 (the only player to win with both teams).

 He served as an assistant coach of the Boston College Eagles under Jerry York in the NCAA.
 Orpik is also a member in the player development department for the Washington Capitals, where his role is to work with defensive prospects playing for the Hershey Bears.

 Early life

 Orpik was born in San Francisco, a few months after the U.S. "Miracle on Ice" win over the Soviet Union in Lake Placid, New York, in 1980.
 Due to this, he was named after American Olympic head coach Herb Brooks.
 Orpik (as well as his brother Andrew) grew up in Amherst, New York.
 Orpik attended the Nichols School in Buffalo and Thayer Academy in Braintree, Massachusetts.